GOD TV: Israel

 The network hosts tours to Israel which include visiting Bible sites and staging events that are broadcast worldwide.
 The largest tour to date was in 2008 with 1,800 tour-goers who attended 'A Celebration of Israel's 60th Anniversary'.
 Held at the Davidson Center alongside the Western Wall in the Old City, this was attended by both Jewish and Christian guests.
-GOD TV's Arise Zion Tour will take place in 2018 as part of Israel's 70th Anniversary celebrations.
+GOD TV's Arise Zion Tour took place in 2018 as part of Israel's 70th Anniversary celebrations.

-In 2009 GOD TV partnered with the Jewish National Fund (JNF) US$500,000 to plant trees on land said to be inhabited by Bedouin tribes in Israel's Negev region.
+In 2009, GOD TV partnered with the Jewish National Fund (JNF) US$500,000 to plant trees on land said to be inhabited by Bedouin tribes in Israel's Negev region.
 A coalition of Jewish and Arab human rights groups denounced the project, accusing GOD TV and the JNF of teaming up to force the Bedouin out of the area to make way for Jewish communities.

 GOD TV's CEO Ward Simpson was in Israel in October 2017 at the invitation of the Israeli government, to address a Christian Media Summit in Jerusalem.

 In June 2020, the channel was ordered to shut down for violating the country's laws concerning proselytism.